cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 <!-- -->

 > **Note**:
-In the scene tree, the fields are displayed in blue if they differ from their default values.
+In the Scene Tree view, the fields are displayed in blue if they differ from their default values.

 Now your environment should look like the one depicted in the